Sajakhtar/wesbos_javascript/README.md

   - `scrollTo(0,600)`
   - `scrollTo({top: 500, left: 0, behaviour: 'smooth'})`
 - DRY - don't repeat your self, keep your code DRY
+- Custom Functions
+  - normal functions
+  - anonymous functions - used in callbacks and IIFE
+  - function expressions i.e. stored as a variable
+  - arrow functions
+  - IIFE - Immediaely Invoked Function Expression
+  - Method - a function that lives inside an object
+  - callback function
+- Hoisting - Functions that are declared with a function keyword (i.e. normal function) are Hoisted.
+Meaning that JS takes all functions and hoists them up to the top of the file.
+So that anywhere you call the function, it will be available to you.
+So technically you can run a function before it is defined.
+JS does not hoist Function Expressions (variable functions)

 ### Debugging